 This will be an all-day event and will include several subjects revolving around the delight of milk cow care and stewardship so that you are much more confident to care for your very own Cud Chewing Beauty Queen aka Family Milk Cow : ).
 Subjects will include but not be limited to the following:

 How to milk and train your first cow, tips and tricks

 How to feed your cow for optimal rumen health, how to buy hay with many samples and their corresponding tests

 How to train your calf, when is the PROPER time to wean your calf from milk, how to share milk with the calf

 How to treat naturally.
 AND Where are the health food stores for cows or can my cow stay healthy on the status quo minerals etc. from my local feed store!
 How to avoid and treat mastitis.
 How to avoid and treat milk fever and ketosis.
 All three of these are the scourge of dairy cows.
 Testing options.

 How to do simple rotational grazing to reduce weeds, improve forage variety and quality, and make your field more resistant to drought.
 How to draw earthworms and improve the soil fertility, simply.

 Note: Students will not have a lot of hands on time milking the cow.
 Most importantly, we want to teach the techniques, but the reality of it is, you learn the techniques first and then over a couple weeks of milking you will become proficient.
 We want to focus on technique, not having time to each milk a cow.
-If you have clarification questions, please email.
-After dark is the best time to reach us.
+If you have clarification questions, please email us here.